 Which is the best route into teaching?

 There is no ‘best route’ into teaching but our trainees said they applied to us because they wanted to learn on the job and knew we had a great reputation.
 Our School Direct offer means you are in school for the majority of your training whilst receiving training from the Teaching School and HEI.

 How much does it cost to train to be a teacher?

 It does not cost anything to train on the School Direct (salaried) course.
 Instead, you are employed by the school.

 The cost of the School Direct (non-salaried) is £9250.
 There are bursaries available for many Secondary subjects.
 The amount will depend on the subject you wish to train in and your class of degree https://getintoteaching.education.gov.uk/funding-and-salary

 What will my teacher training course be like?

 The Portsmouth Teaching School Alliance School Direct route offers training that is predominately delivered in schools by school.
 This is complimented by training through our alliance and HEI academic studies.
 Typically you will be in school learning on the job 4 days a week and in training on day 5.

 Teaching is one of the most rewarding careers you will have.
 It's hard work and you need to be prepared to work long hours whilst training.
-For those people who choose to do it, it is one of the most rewarding ways of spending your working life, and well worth the effort.
+Those who choose teaching say it's the most rewarding way to spend their working life and well worth the effort.

 How to Apply